garyaiki/Scala-Algorithms/README.md

 export PATH=...:$SCALA_HOME/bin::$SBT_HOME/bin
 ```

-To confirm Scala is installed correctly you can launch it in a Terminal window in any directory
+You don't need to launch Scala separately but to see if it is installed correctly you can launch it in a Terminal window in any directory.

 ```
 Last login: Fri Jul 25 08:25:16 on console